rabilmomin/doodlePredictorWebApp/README.md

 python app.py
 ```

-Follow go to web address displayed by terminal.
+Go to web address displayed by terminal.

 Draw using left click on the canvas and clear canvas using the clear button.